-What do Microsoft EPM 2010 and PPM Practices bring to the enterprise?
-Primarily, PPM vastly expands the universe of project management.
-Microsoft EPM 2010 provides an extensible technical platform that ties the human connection, such as social media, blogs, instant messaging and wiki’s, with the processes and business data streams.
-The following list contains capabilities and benefits that are provided by PPM and Microsoft to address traditional project management weaknesses:
+What do Microsoft EPM 2010 and PPM practices bring to the enterprise?
+Primarily, PPM vastly expands the universe of PM.
+Microsoft EPM 2010 provides an extensible technical platform that ties the human connection, such as social media, blogs, instant messaging, and wikis, with the processes and business data streams.
+The following list cites capabilities and benefits provided by PPM and Microsoft to address traditional PM weaknesses:

-Naturally supports project lifecycles, covering the entire project life span, from the identification of an idea, need, or opportunity, through the development and execution of the project, and to the realization of benefits.
+Naturally supports project lifecycles, covering the entire project life span, from the identification of an idea, need, or opportunity, through the development and execution of the project, to the realization of benefits.

-Leverages PMO socialization and connectivity to the community to create a governance partnership between the Project Management Office (PMO) and the executive/operations side of the business.
+Leverage PMO socialization and connectivity to the community to create a governance partnership between the PMO and the executive/operations side of the business.

 Mitigates risks of project failure by placing greater discipline on project selection.
-Politics are removed from the process and are replaced by reason and order, involving the partnership of the PMO and a Governance (or Investment) Board.
+Politics are removed from the process and are replaced by reason and order, involving the partnership of the PMO and a governance (or investment) board.

-PM is integrated with strategic initiatives, return on investment goals, and resource/capacity planning.
+PM is integrated with strategic initiatives, ROI goals, and resource/capacity planning.

-The performance of active projects is tracked and communicated to all stakeholders in ways that clearly display status and identify critical performance areas.
+Performance of active projects is tracked and communicated to all stakeholders in ways that clearly display status and identify critical performance areas.

-The Expanded PPM Lifecycle
+Expanded PPM Lifecycle

-The success of a project is influenced strongly by the initiation as it prepares for execution.
-That influence goes back well before the project planning phase, well before the approval stage, and back as far as the original identification of the idea, the need, or the opportunity.
-Technologies like Microsoft EPM 2010 allow for ideation, ad-hoc task captures, and agile planning while remaining fluid in capturing critical elements for project success.
+The success of a project is influenced strongly by the initiation phase or pre-initiation and planning phases [AU: Correct word, or is a word missing?
+“Initiation” is a passive verb; it can’t really “influence” anything]as it prepares for execution or the delivery of the project.
+That influence goes back well before the project planning phase, well before the approval stage, and as far back as the original identification of the idea, the need, or the opportunity.
+Technologies like Microsoft EPM 2010 allow for ideation, ad hoc task captures, and agile planning while remaining fluid in capturing critical elements for project success.
 PPM provides the structure for this expanded lifecycle.
-PPM adds entire sets of processes, taking these proposed projects through a rational workflow by promoting improved and consistent business cases, by evaluating alignment with strategies, and by quantifying benefits to the business.
+It adds entire sets of processes, taking these proposed projects through a rational workflow by promoting improved and consistent business cases, by evaluating alignment with strategies, and by quantifying benefits to the business.

 Effective PPM operations that allow scalability to manage complex business environments function best within a PPM lifecycle that allows for multiple phases and stages within each.
-Additionally, each of these facets draws upon a common set of resources, which can include people, funding, and facilities.
+Additionally, each of these facets draws on a common set of resources, which can include people, funding, and facilities.

-Common complaints among executives are the lack of effective oversight of prospective projects, impact against constraints, and in flight projects.
+Common complaints among executives are the lack of effective oversight of prospective projects, impact against constraints, and in-flight projects.
 Contributing to these deficiencies is a lack of consistency in project measurements, standards, governance and reporting.
 An important element of PPM includes processes and reporting practices to address these deficiencies.
 Early adopters of PPM have reported outstanding improvements in project performance and increased efficiencies in resource allocations.
-Poor performing projects are discovered earlier, while there is time to take corrective action, or to terminate such projects earlier in the investment cycle, thus releasing scarce resources for more beneficial assignments.
-The increased efficiencies easily justify the investment in PPM and executives are pleased with the vast improvement of both qualitative and quantitative information needed to make important and timely decisions about project investments.
+Poorly performing projects are discovered earlier, while there is time to take corrective action or to terminate them sooner in the investment cycle, thus releasing scarce resources for more beneficial assignments.
+The increased efficiencies easily justify the investment in PPM, and executives are pleased with the vast improvement of both qualitative and quantitative information needed to make important and timely decisions about project investments.